anko/eslisp/readme.markdown

 This means you can publish eslisp macros on [npm][36].
 The name prefix `eslisp-` is recommended.
 [Some exist already.][37]

+### Trasnformation macros

+When running `eslc` from the command line, to apply a transformation macro to an eslisp file during compilation, supply the `--transform macro-name` argument.
+For example,

+    eslc --transform eslisp-propertify myprogram.esl

 ## Try it

 ### Global install